syscoin/jsonrpc2-base/README.txt

 	javadoc/                    The Java Docs for this package.

-	build.xml                   The Apache Ant build file.
+	pom.xml                     The Maven build file.

-	lib/                        The package dependencies and their licenses.
+	lib/                        The package dependencies.

 	src/			    The source code for this package.

-	test/                       JUnit tests for this package.